fragaLY/blog/hapi-fhir-jpaserver/HAPI-FHIR-JPASERVER.md

 So, we stopped on the next setup, in my honest opinion, this is the minimum requirement for HAPI FHIR.
 `OS Linux (amd64) OS ImageOracle Linux Server 8.2 Cores 4, RAM 16000Mi`.

-For compile and build processes we are using `JDK 11, Gradle 7.2.`
+For compile and build processes we are using `JDK 11, Gradle 7.2.` We've took a useful for us parts of HFJSS, such as `ca.uhn.hapi.fhir:hapi-fhir-base, ca.uhn.hapi.fhir:hapi-fhir-jpaserver-base, ca.uhn.hapi.fhir:hapi-fhir-validation, ca.uhn.hapi.fhir:hapi-fhir-structures-r4, ca.uhn.hapi.fhir:hapi-fhir-validation-resources-r4`.
+And we build our own theme park, with blackjack and hO_okers.

 The basic configuration for HFJSS had been tuned a bit, mostly tuning affected pools and workers, some searching, validation, and reindexing settings.
 If you are not a lot familiar with hikari pool tuning, there is a [great article](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing) about pool sizing.
 Long story short,